wminshew/emrysdocs/content/docs/installation.md

 ## Updating emrys

-    # sudo may be required, depending on the ownership & permissions of /usr/local/bin
+    # sudo may be required, depending on where you installed the executable (in the default case, /usr/local/bin)
     $ emrys update